vegaprotocol/vega/integration/README.md

 Then the trader places an order
 Then the trader should have balance ...
 Then an oracle data is sent
-Then the settlement price is updated
+Then the settlement price should be updated
 ```

 We are no longer be able to sort out the commands from the assertions at first glance.